 Consider your timeline honestly.
 Need a prototype in weeks?
 Frameworks accelerate development.
 Building a multi-year product where you'll eventually need deep customization?
 Starting custom often proves faster overall.

 Think about scale.
 Thousands of requests monthly?
 Frameworks are fine.
 Millions of requests where latency and cost matter?
 Custom optimization pays off.
-One company calculated that 80ms of framework overhead across 10 million monthly requests translated to compute costs they didn't want to pay.
+At 10M monthly requests, even 80ms of framework overhead per call translates to compute costs that most teams won't want to absorb once they run the math.

 Evaluate your team realistically.
 Got experienced ML engineers who understand the stack?
 They can build custom efficiently.
 Team newer to AI?
 Framework guardrails help significantly.
-Don't let ego drive this decision—frameworks exist because they solve real problems.
+Don't let ego drive this decision, frameworks exist because they solve real problems.

 What Actually Matters When You Choose